hasura/graphql-engine/graphql/manual/deployment/index.rst

 ===============================

 .. note::
-  This section talks about deloying the Hasura GraphQL engine to a **production environment**.
+  This section talks about deloying the Hasura GraphQL engine to a **production like environment**.
 If you would like to quickly take the Hasura GraphQL engine for a spin, check out our :doc:`Getting started guide <../getting-started/index>`.